 Making of the Batter and Frying Sugar Palm Fritters (Taler Bora):

-- Take the Juice extracted from Ripe Tal in a wok and start cooking the Juice on a medium flame for around 5-7 minutes or until the Juice changes the color a bit and thickened to the consistency of condensed milk.
+- Take the Juice extracted from Ripe Tal in a wok and start cooking the Juice on a medium flame for around 5-7 minutes or until the Juice changes the color a bit and thickens to the consistency of condensed milk.

 - Switch the flame off and wait to leave it for around 5 minutes to allow the Juice to cool down a bit.